 Pasta comes in all kinds of fun shapes: skinny noodles, twisty spirals, even spinny wagon wheels.
-But the simplest shapes are the big, thin, flat pieces called “lasagne,” which means more than one “lasagna.”
-That’s also the name of the dish you make from these shapes, which is our fan Lindsay O.’s favorite food.
-You layer the pasta sheets with sauce, cheese, sliced veggies, and whatever else you want to stick in there.
-You pile up these ingredients in a big pan and bake it, then cut it into squares to serve it.
-It’s a warm, gooey, cheesy treat, but you need to do the pattern right!
+But the simplest pasta shapes are the big, thin, flat pieces called “lasagne,” which means more than one “lasagna.”
+That’s also the name of our fan Lindsay O.’s favorite food.
+To make lasagna, you layer the pasta sheets with sauce, cheese, sliced veggies, and whatever else you want.
+You pile up these layers in a big pan and bake it, but first you need to do the pattern right!

 Wee ones: If you layer pasta, then sauce, then cheese, then start over with the pasta, then the sauce, what’s next?

 Little kids: If you put in pasta, sauce and cheese, then repeat, then repeat again, how many layers of ingredients do you have?
 Bonus: If you add in 3 layers of sliced zucchini but take out 1 layer of pasta, now how many total layers do you have?

 Big kids: If you start baking your lasagna at 5:45 pm and it takes 20 minutes, when does it come out of the oven?
 Bonus: If you cut a 9×12 pan of lasagna into pieces that are 3 inches by 4 inches, how many pieces can you cut with no gaps or overlaps?

 Big kids: At 6:05 pm.
 Bonus: 9 pieces (3 rows from back to front, with 3 pieces in each).